iyifr/iyi/src/content/blog/Should you do open source.md

 - Everything is a wrapper of something (or a lot of things), If you're building something, acknowledge what you're a wrapper of and pay it forward.

-- Africa needs to get serious about actually building technology and not parading endlessly, there's a lot of programmers with talent that don't have the opportunity to do what they love, in a big way.
+- There's a lot of programmers with talent that don't have the opportunity to do what they love, in a big way, simply because they are in the wrong environment and don't see a way out.
 Endless festivals and tech concerts don't help these people!!
 Building cool shit does and getting publicity for it does.
 Encourage this, fund this and celebrate this and we should be fine.